Proof - By David Auburn

 Catherine, the daughter of a legendary but unstable mathematician finds herself at a cross-roads after his death.
 After years of caring for her father, Catherine must deal with the arrival of her estranged sister Claire and the attentions of Hal, a former student of her father’s hoping to find value amongst the many notebooks he left behind.
 The discovery of a mysterious notebook sparks a battle over trust and love whilst Catherine struggles to solve the most perplexing problem; how much of her father’s madness – or genius – will she inherit?

-Tickets on sale soon
+Tickets on sale now

 Open Get-Together and Auditions